Section 6.5: Designing Quizzes/Exams/Tests

 - Can someone with subject-matter knowledge but minimal reading skills answer the question?

-- Develop assessment questions based on Bloom’s Taxonomy (ION, 2010, “Assessing Learning Objectives Bloom’s Taxonomy”):
+- Develop assessment questions based on Bloom’s Taxonomy (Armstrong, P., 2010, Bloom’s Taxonomy.
+Vanderbilt University Center for Teaching.):

 Palloff and Pratt (2010) assert “Bloom’s Taxonomy lays out levels of outcomes in terms of increasing complexity, which build on one another and to which activities and assessments can be mapped” (p.
 18).